kharisaz/Sisop-2-2025-IT27/README.md

                   perror("Error creating log file");
               }

-              // If no arguments, download and extract starter kit if (argc == 1) {
+              if (argc == 1) {
                   download_and_extract();
                   return 0;
               }

-              // Handle command line arguments
               if (argc == 2) {
                   if (strcmp(argv[1], "--decrypt") == 0) {
                       start_decrypt_daemon();